 Cambridge, United Kingdom

-As with all consultant positions, we hope that your role will evolve over time to include team leadership and commercial insight.
-With support from your colleagues you will grow strong, collaborative relationships with existing and prospective clients, understanding their technical needs along with their wider strategy and vision.
-You will help build development plans that they can buy into and earn their trust through the successes and challenges that demanding technology projects bring.
-With experience, your combination of increasing technology and market insight will enable you to uncover valuable new commercial opportunities and perhaps even whole new areas of business for TTP.
+You will grow strong, collaborative relationships with clients and prospective clients, understanding them along with their strategy and vision.
+You will develop plans that they can buy into, and maintain this understanding through the successes and setbacks of challenging technology projects.
+At TTP you have the freedom, as you grow into the role, to propose and develop entirely new technological and commercial offerings - with experience, your combination of increasing market and technology insight will enable you to uncover valuable new business opportunities and even new areas of business.

-- Leadership potential.
-You take on new responsibilities, seek challenging objectives, and go about them with tenacity and pragmatism.
+- Drive.
+You take on new responsibilities, seek challenging objectives, and pursue them with tenacity and pragmatism.

 TTP is an employee-owned business operating from pleasant surroundings on our own Science Park in Melbourn, South Cambridgeshire.
 Our working culture encourages entrepreneurship, shared ideas and technical collaboration, while providing you the freedom to do your best work.
-We also offer fantastic employee benefits including:
+We offer employee benefits such as your usual 25 days holiday, private medical insurance, cycle to work scheme, plus:

 - Employer pension contribution of 12% (+3% personal contribution)